Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Mod Crossover Content (needs the mod to add the content)

-With Vex TheArtist Mod(https://steamcommunity.com/sharedfiles/filedetails/?id=1840178754): two relics.
+With Vex TheArtist Mod (https://steamcommunity.com/sharedfiles/filedetails/?id=1840178754): two relics.

 # Current State

-Working in Milestone 6's secret guest inspired relics.
+On hiatus thanks to rl stuff.

 # Link to Releases and Pre-Releases